ansys/pymapdl/doc/source/getting_started/docker.rst

 instances with different port mappings to allow for multiple instances of MAPDL.

-Once you've launched MAPDL you should see:
+Once you have launched MAPDL you should see:

 .. code::